ancewer/openAutoMCM/README.md

 - **Customization**: Modify `gantry.energies_to_tune` for multiple energies.
 - **Dependencies**: Ensure `os`, `time`, and `logging` are available (standard libraries).
 - **Support**: For issues, consult the AutoMCM documentation or community resources.

----

-This Markdown guide provides a clear, step-by-step approach to using the script, tailored to its current implementation.
-Let me know if you’d like to expand specific sections or adjust the tone!